NHL free agents following NBA path in picking destinations | Taiwan News

 "Players have priorities on where they want to play: family reasons, where teams are, whether they're on the verge of winning a Stanley Cup or a rebuilding situation," Buffalo Sabres GM Jason Botterill said.
 "I think that happens every year."

-Some money factors could play a role, such as Alexander Radulov making more in Dallas than he would have earned on the same, exact contract in Montreal or Vegas, Tampa Bay and Florida having a leg up in states with no income tax.
+Some money factors could play a role, such as Alexander Radulov making more in Dallas than he would have earned on the same contract in Montreal or Vegas, with Tampa Bay and Florida having a leg up in states with no income tax.
 But the Stars wouldn't have attracted Radulov if they weren't contenders.

 "Trying to win is a huge component to players picking places," said veteran winger Chris Kunitz, who won the Cup three times with the Penguins and signed with the Lightning.
 "I think we're all pretty fortunate in what we do, but we also want to go out there and compete and have a chance to win."

-AP Hockey Writer John Wawrow in Buffalo, New York, and freelancer reporter Jim Diamond in Nashville, Tennessee, contributed.
+AP Hockey Writer John Wawrow in Buffalo, New York, and freelancer writer Jim Diamond in Nashville, Tennessee, contributed to this report.

 Follow Hockey Writer Stephen Whyno on Twitter at http://www.twitter.com/SWhyno .